Kildare GAA: County team

+Those successful teams helped refine the hand-passing game while also becoming known for their fielding ability and catch-and-kick style.
+Olympic high jumper Larry Stanley was regarded as one of the finest fielders of his era.

-Despite winning a Leinster Senior Football Championship in 1956, reaching the National League final in 1958 and 1968, and winning the All-Ireland Under-21 Football Championship in 1965, Kildare footballers seemed to have difficulty maintaining their proud tradition.
-The county lost six Leinster finals in the twelve years between 1966 and 1978.
-Although the Raheens club won a Leinster Senior Club Football Championship title in 1983.
+Although Kildare won the Leinster Senior Football Championship in 1956, reached National League finals in 1958 and 1968, and claimed the All-Ireland Under-21 Football Championship in 1965, sustained provincial success proved elusive.
+The county lost six Leinster finals between 1966 and 1978.
+At club level, Raheens won the Leinster Senior Club Football Championship in 1983.

-In 1991, former Kerry manager Mick O'Dwyer took charge of the county football team.
-Kildare lost two more Leinster finals to Dublin in 1992 and 1993, as well as the National League final of 1991.
-When Dublin came back for a draw in 1994 and won the replay, O'Dwyer was succeeded by Dermot Earley Snr for two years.
-He returned in 1997, and guided the county to victory over Laois with 13 players and a dramatic, twice replayed series of matches with Meath (which they lost) that captured the imagination of the public and steeled the side for further honors.
+Former Kerry manager Mick O'Dwyer took charge in 1991.
+During his first spell, Kildare reached the 1991 National League final and consecutive Leinster finals in 1992 and 1993, losing each to Dublin.
+O'Dwyer returned in 1997 and guided Kildare to another Leinster title after memorable victories over Laois and Meath.

-In 1998, the Kildare team became the only team in 110 years of championship football to beat the previous three champions, Dublin, Meath and Kerry in turn only to lose to Galway in the All-Ireland final; despite leading by three points at half time.
-Another Leinster followed in 2000, but Galway defeated them in the semi-final.
-Leinster Final defeats followed in 2002 and 2003, against Dublin and a Laois side back-boned by their All-Ireland MFC winning sides of the late 1990s.
-In (2005), Kildare enjoyed mixed success and finished in the top six in the National Football League, but was knocked out of the championship by Sligo.
+In 1998, Kildare became the first team to defeat the previous three All-Ireland champions—Dublin, Meath and Kerry—in a single championship campaign.
+They reached the All-Ireland final but lost to Galway after leading by three points at half-time.
+Another Leinster title followed in 2000, although Galway again ended Kildare's championship campaign in the All-Ireland semi-final.
+Leinster final defeats followed in 2002 and 2003 against Dublin and Laois.
+In 2005, Kildare finished among the top six in the National Football League but were eliminated from the championship by Sligo.